t-systems-on-site-services-gmbh/german-elmo-model/README.md

 For fine tuning see here: [How to do fine tune a model on additional unlabeled data?](https://github.com/allenai/bilm-tf#how-to-do-fine-tune-a-model-on-additional-unlabeled-data)

 ### Important `n_characters` option
 The `n_characters` option has to be hanged between fine tuning and model usage.
+For fine tuning alwasy set it to `261`.
+For ELMo model usage set it to `262`.
 The `n_characters` is set in the `options.json` file.
-For fine tuning alwasy set `261`.
-For ELMo model usage set it to `262`.
 Also see here: https://github.com/allenai/bilm-tf#whats-the-deal-with-n_characters-and-padding

 ## Content of the Tarball
 These files are needed to use the ELMo model: